 Personal claims in the basement are not at all uncommon.
 On a previous investigation, one of our investigators was walking into the Main Basement Hallway from the Basement Kitchen together with a second investigator when she felt the second investigator pull on her arms as if to stop her.
 When the investigator turned around to see why she was being stopped, she realized that our other investigator was in another room at least twenty feet from her.

-During a recent public investigation hosted by PIM, one of our guests claimed to experience what she described as a hands on the back of her neck which were at the same time cold and burning hot.
+During a recent public investigation hosted by PIM, one of our guests claimed to experience what she described as a hand on the back of her neck which were at the same time cold and burning hot.
 Although she was completely fine after a minute or so, her neck was observed to have a pronounced red mark after this occurrence.
-Although we are unable to say that this anything but a personal claim, it still adds to the mystery of Edinburgh Manor’s famous basement.
+Although we are unable to say that this was anything but a personal claim, it still adds to the mystery of Edinburgh Manor’s famous basement.

 - Monticello Express, January 23, 1874